johanix/hackathon120/README.md

    SIG(0) keys in the `tdnsd truststore`.
 It is also possible to manage whether a particular SIG(0) key is *trusted* (as opposed to *known* or *validated*).

+   - `tdns-cli` is able to create, sign and send DNS UPDATE messages (typically to `tdnsd`, but not necessarily).
+In particular, it is able to send UPDATEs containing new record types like DSYNC and DELEG, that are not supported by the well-known tool `nsupdate`.

 4. There is a simple "dig" replacement (also written in Go) that has support for looking up and presenting **DSYNC** records, either in